bitcoin-computer/monorepo/packages/non-fungible-token/README.md

 ### Configuration

 The application defaults to testnet mode.
-You have the flexibility to switch it to mainnet mode or run a local node in regtest mode, with detailed instructions available at [Bitcoin Computer Node][node].
-If you wish to configure the web app to connect to your custom node, refer to the comment at the beginning of the 'App.tsx' file for guidance."
+You can configure it to run on mainnet or connect it to a local [Bitcoin Computer Node][node] in regtest mode.
+If you wish to configure the application to connect to your local node, refer to the comment at the beginning of the 'App.tsx' file.

 ### Fund the Wallet